KareemShaban1/Authentication_Screens_1/README.md

-# Welcome , Login and Sign up Screens - Flutter UI
+# Welcome , Sign In and Sign up Screens - Flutter UI

 ## [Watch it on YouTube]( https://www.youtube.com/watch?v=qprvoaDgZFc )